zmahmood98/Google-API/README.md

 ## Bugs

 ### Client
-- [x] javascript file not linked to html
+- [x] javascript file not linked to index.html
 - [x] error is thrown if no results found after clicking I'm Feeling Lucky
 - [x] tries to search for empty string
 - [x] typing special chars into search such as `&` or `=` breaks API call